donheshanthaka/Price-Finder-Deep-Learning-Model/README.md

 * The browser will scroll up automatically and start downloading each image.
 * After downloading the images, the browser will close itself.

-**Repeate the above steps until you have collected sufficient amount of images per vehicle (4-5 times) and do the same for all the vehicle models you want the cnn model to be trained on**
+**Repeate the above steps until you have collected sufficient amount of images per vehicle (4-5 times) and do the same for all the vehicle models you want the cnn model to be trained on.**

 *Hint: Use different keywords on every search (Toyota Aqua 2014 Front / Toyota Aqua 2014 Japan / Prius C 2014)* > Prius C is another name used for Aqua in international markets.

-### Preprocess downloaded images
+### 🛠 Preprocess downloaded images

 The `download_image_preprocessor.py` script is used to make image collections of each vehicle model by combining the subsets of each run such as (aqua 01, aqua 02 ...) as well as identify duplicate images downloaded when running the image collection script and delete them.

 **Step 01:**

-* Copy all the sub folders (aqua 01, aqua 02.. ) into a parent folder *eg: `aqua collection`*
+* Copy all the sub folders (aqua 01, aqua 02.. ) into a parent folder. *E.g. -> `aqua collection`*
 * Repeat the above step for all the vehicle image sets collected.

 An example of the directory structure of images folder: